suker/42-Piscine/README.md

 - **Be communicative and collaborative.** (Very important, you can always learn something more from other colleagues)
 - **Stay hydrated and well fed.** (Sounds like mother's advice, but very effective)
 - **Be persistent with yourself.** (No matter how difficult you may see it at first, especially if you have not programmed before, we are always learning!)
-- **Seek help if you get stuck.** (Apart from learning how to find the right information, we can ask others for help, this saves a lot of time and headaches!)
+- **Look for help if you get stuck.** (Apart from learning how to find the right information, we can ask others for help, this saves a lot of time and headaches!)
 - **Make code simple and readable.** (When writing code, if we are newbies, do not try to shorten our code.
-This leads to our code not being easily readable by others and leads to confusion even for ourselves )
+This leads to our code not being easily readable by others and leads to confusion even for ourselves)

-#### 1.1.2.5.
-FULFILLED PROJECTS:
+#### FULFILLED PROJECTS:

 I enclose the projects that I have carried out during this stage in order to serve as a guide for you.
 These are my projects made in the pool of `October 2020 in`<a href="https://www.s19.be/"> 19 Brussels </a>` campus (Belgium)`.
 **Attention: Each campus organizes and manages projects differently.**

-#### 1.1.2.5.1.
-PROJECTS' TABLE:
+#### PROJECTS' TABLE:

 | Days | Solutions | # Exercises | Results |
 |-----|-------|----------|----------|